Whole Grain Rice Flour Shortcrust Pastry (and Muscovado)

 Steps

-Add the half teaspoon of baking powder, muscovado sugar, the egg, and the butter in pieces.
+Add the half teaspoon of baking powder, muscovado sugar, egg, and butter cut into pieces.

 whole grain rice flour shortcrust pastry - ingredients

-• Work with the fingertips until the sugar is dissolved and the butter well crushed (i.e., reduced to a sticky cream).
+• Work with fingertips until the sugar is dissolved and the butter well mashed (turned into a sticky cream).
 Gradually incorporate the flour.

-If you think it’s needed, you can add a tablespoon of milk or water.
-For me, it wasn’t necessary, probably because I used a large egg instead of the medium egg I usually use, a small difference that in sweets, however, does matter.
+If you think it’s necessary, you can add a tablespoon of milk or water.
+I didn’t need to, probably because I used a large egg instead of the medium one I usually use, a small difference that has its reason in baking.

 whole grain rice flour shortcrust pastry - crumbs

-• Once the dough is obtained, place it in the fridge for the classic half an hour.
+• Once you have the dough block, place it in the fridge for the classic half-hour.

-👉 The time in the fridge – and it applies to all shortcrust pastries, especially those with butter – is useful because it cools and solidifies the butter, which softened with the manual work, making the dough easier to handle.
-If you’re in a hurry to proceed with the recipe, nothing happens if you shorten the time in the fridge, or if you don’t do it at all.
-In this second case, it’s better to work the mixture very quickly so that the butter remains as cold as possible.
+👉 The rest in the fridge – and this goes for all pastries, especially those with butter – is useful because it cools and solidifies the butter that had softened with the handwork, making the dough more manageable.
+If you’re in a hurry to proceed with the recipe, nothing happens if you shorten the fridge time, or if you skip it entirely.
+In this second case, it’s better to work the dough very quickly so that the butter stays as cold as possible.

-Tip: A useful trick is to cut the dough into two or more pieces: put in the fridge in pieces it cools down faster, also I recommend not to take out the whole dough from the fridge but just take a piece to start preparing the recipe (for example the first cookies or the tart base) and in the meantime leave the other pieces in the fridge. 😉
+Tip: A useful trick is to cut the dough block into two or more pieces: placed in the fridge in pieces, it cools faster, also I recommend not to take the whole dough block out of the fridge but to take only a piece with which to start preparing the recipe (for example, the first cookies or the tart base) while leaving the other pieces in the fridge. 😉

 whole grain rice flour shortcrust pastry with muscovado

-• I’ll see you tomorrow with the first of the recipes I’ve made with this whole grain rice flour shortcrust pastry with whole cane muscovado sugar.
+• I’ll see you tomorrow with the first of the recipes I made with this whole grain rice flour shortcrust pastry with whole cane sugar muscovado.

 See you tomorrow! 🤗